Apo-Eclipse/Grad/api/API_DOCS.md

 ### Budget Maker Endpoint

 #### POST /api/personal_assistant/budget/assist
 Continue a budget-focused conversation for a specific user using the Budget Maker agent.
+Supports both **Creating** new budgets and **Updating** existing ones.

 **Request Body:**
 ```json